Tim Cook visited Good Morning America and said things

 Well.
 That was annoying.

 Good Morning America aired a short interview with Tim Cook on Tuesday.
 It’s a network morning show, and it was only five and a half minutes long.
-So don’t expect questions such as “As you look back upon fifty years of Apple history, how significant was Apple’s early, foundational 43% stake in ARM for the direction of the company, as well as that of the industry as a whole?”
+So I didn't expect questions such as “As you look back upon fifty years of Apple history, how significant was Apple’s early, foundational 43% stake in ARM for the direction of the company, as well as that of the industry as a whole?”

 “I’m not political.”